philpagel/PCE174-communication/readme.md

 ## Dependencies

+You need Python 3 for this to work.

 The program uses the construct library for parsing binary data which has undergone major redesign during the switch to v2.8 that lead to loss of backwards compatibility.
-Accordingly, Versions of construct <2.8 will not work!
+Accordingly, versions of construct <2.8 will not work!
 Development and testing was carried out with v2.9.

-You can find the library and documentation here:
+You can find the construct library and documentation here:

 https://github.com/construct/construct

 https://construct.readthedocs.io/en/latest/

-If it is not provided by you distribution just install a local version :
+If it is not provided by your distribution just install a local version :

     pip install construct